Anamura/Anamura/README.md

 🚀 Hello, I’m Java/Python Developer.

-🌱 to get started, I use main branch for my repos.
+🌱 To get started, I use main branch for my repos.

 🎿 I like to collaborate on tools which makes working more easier.